c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 The following example shows how you can run the ChIP Sequencing pipeline using GenPipes installed on Compute Canada data centres.
 Please ensure you have login access to GenPipes servers.
 Refer to :ref:`checklist of pre-requisites for GenPipes<docs_pre_req_chklist>` before you run this example.

 We will now run the pipeline using a test dataset.
-We will use the first 2 million reads from HIC010 from Rao et al. 2014 (SRR1658581.sra).
-This is an in-situ Hi-C experiment of GM12878 using MboI restriction enzyme.

 You need to first download the test dataset by visiting this link:

-`ChiP Sequencing Test Dataset <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.tar.gz>`_
+`ChiP Sequencing Test Dataset <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`_

-In the downloaded zip file, you will find the two fastq read files in folder “rawData” and will find the readset file (readsets.HiC010.tsv) that describes that dataset.
+In the downloaded tar file, you will find the fastq read files in folder “rawData” and will find the readset file (readset.chipseq.txt) that describes that dataset.

 Please ensure you have access to "beluga" server in Compute Canada data centre.
 We will run this analysis on beluga as follows:

 ::

-  genpipes chipseq -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini -r readsets.chipseq.tsv -s 1-15 -g chipseq_cmd.sh
+  genpipes chipseq -c $MUGQIC_PIPELINES_HOME/pipelines/chipseq/chipseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/beluga.ini -r readset.chipseq.txt -s 1-15 -g chipseq_cmd.sh

 To understand what $MUGQIC_PIPELINES_HOME refers to, please see instructions on how to :ref:`access GenPipes on Compute Canada servers<docs_access_gp_pre_installed>`.